jameshue/nagiosxi/2-steps/ncpa/README.md

     firewall-cmd --state

 **(2)** Retrieve your currently active zones.
-Take a note of the zone within which you wish to open ports 80 and 443：
+Take a note of the zone within which you wish to open ports 5693：

     firewall-cmd --get-active-zones